tessercat/daoistic-book/book.md

 ## English

 Heaven and earth aren't humane.
-They treat everything like straw dogs.
+They treat everything as straw dogs.

 The wise aren't humane.
-They treat everyone like straw dogs.
+They treat clan chiefs as straw dogs.

 Between heaven and earth,
 isn't it like a bellows?